clinical-biomarkers/biomarker-partnership/src/data_conversion/README.md

 EMAIL='example@example.com'
 ```

 The [pymed](https://github.com/gijswobben/pymed) wrapper library used for the PubMed API access *should* handle request batching so rate limiting is not exceeded.
+Due to the scrict rate limiting this might take a long time if you have a large TSV file.
+If performance becomes an issue, you can change the `add_citation_data` flag to `False` in the `tsv_to_json.py` file, which will skip the citation build.
+Note: the code does not fill in any of the reference data, that will have to be done manually.

 ## Usage